We are able to provide knowledge and support on a wide range of dispute cases and we work on a No Win No Fee basis.

 On contact, you will be allocated your own expert solicitor who will be there every step of the way.

-The Inheritance Experts work with leading wills and probate solicitors to resolve inheritance disputes with the minimum stress in the shortest possible time.
+The Inheritance Experts work with leading probate and will dispute solicitors to resolve inheritance disputes with the minimum stress in the shortest possible time.
 Whether you are challenging a will or you are the executor of an estate where probate is being contested, our lawyers have the specialist knowledge and experience needed to obtain a positive result.

 Why Contest a Will?